Generative artificial intelligence improves projections of climate extremes: Method

-Thus, the overall loss function combines the MSE and the MMD terms:
+Thus, the overall loss function combines the MSE and MMD:

 During the testing stage, the model takes as input the initial noise field, EC-Earth, DEM, and temporal features.
-The high-resolution noise initial $x_t$ for iterative denoising is sampled from a standard Gaussian distribution.
-The iterative denoising process is governed by the following formula:
+The initial high-resolution noise $x_t$ is sampled from a standard Gaussian distribution.
+The iterative denoising process follows:

-where $x_t$ represents the downscaled field before the update, $x_t'$ represents the downscaled field after the update, $v$ denotes the velocity field predicted by the model, and $d_t$ represents the time differential.
-Note that $d_t$ is defined as the reciprocal of the denoising step count.
+where $x_t$ and $x_t'$ represent the downscaled fields before and after the update, $v$ denotes the velocity field predicted by the model, and $d_t$ is the time differential, defined as the reciprocal of the denoising step count.

-The model was trained and tested on two NVIDIA Tesla A100 GPUs.
+The model was trained on two NVIDIA Tesla A100 GPUs.
 Training employed the AdamW optimizer with an initial learning rate of $1\times10^{-4}$, decayed by 10\% every 50 epochs using a StepLR scheduler, over a total of 200 epochs.
 During testing, the number of denoising steps was set to 10.